 fax: (410) 333-5233; tdd: 1-800-735-2258 (toll free)

-The State Children's Environmental Health and Protection Advisory Council formed in November 2000 (Chapter 585, Acts of 2000).
+In November 2000, the State Children's Environmental Health and Protection Advisory Council formed (Chapter 585, Acts of 2000).

 The Council identifies environmental health issues for children and seeks to protect children in Maryland from exposure to environmental hazards.
 It also advises the General Assembly on legislation and recommends uniform guidelines for State agencies to help reduce and eliminate children's exposure to environmental hazards.